refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `autoSave`

-If you want to save the form automatically after some delay when user edits the form, you can pass true to `autoSave.enabled` prop.

-It also supports [`onMutationSuccess`](#onmutationsuccess) and [`onMutationError`](#onmutationerror) callback functions.
-You can use `isAutoSave` parameter to determine whether the mutation is triggered by `autoSave` or not.

 :::caution
 Works only in `action: "edit"` mode.
 :::

+If you want to save the form automatically after some delay when user edits the form, you can pass true to `autoSave.enabled` prop.

+It also supports the [`onMutationSuccess`](#onmutationsuccess) and [`onMutationError`](#onmutationerror) callback functions.
+You can use the `isAutoSave` parameter to determine whether the mutation is triggered by `autoSave` or not.

 `onMutationSuccess` and `onMutationError` callbacks will be called after the mutation is successful or failed.